robert17/iotf-rtd/docs/applications/libraries/python.rst

 Get all Devices
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The *getAllDevices()* method can be used to retrieve all devices within an Internet of Things Foundation organization.
+The *getAllDevices()* method can be used to retrieve all devices within an IoT Platform organization.

 .. code:: python